niliaranet/yazi.kak/README.md

 # Yazi.kak
-Spawn [Yazi](https://github.com/sxyazi/yazi)s from Kakoune!!
+Use the [Yazi](https://github.com/sxyazi/yazi) file manager from Kakoune!!
 Inspired by [yazi.nvim](https://github.com/mikavilpas/yazi.nvim)
 and [fzf.kak](https://github.com/andreyorst/fzf.kak).

-It provides commands(2) to spawn Yazi instances in separate terminals.
+It provides commands(2) to open Yazi instances in separate terminals.
-When said instance opens a file, it opens in your editor.
+When said instance picks a file, the file opens in your editor.

-## Current state
-Still in development!
-The code works but sucks too much to be reviewed.

-Give it a couple more days.

 ## Setup
 ### Setup with plug.kak